labgrid-project/labgrid/doc/configuration.rst

   - txchunk (int, default=1): number of bytes the `txdelay` should apply to
   - timeout (float, default=3.0): time in seconds to wait for a network serial port before an error occurs
+  - linesep (str, default="\n"): the separator when sending complete lines

 ModbusRTUDriver
 ~~~~~~~~~~~~~~~